sstark/gjfy/README.md

 Building
 --------

+A precompiled binary is provided with each release.
+It is also easy to build gjfy yourself, in case you prefer that:

 If you do not have a go environment installed already, install it from your linux distribution repository (e. g. `apt-get install golang-go`) or download it from the [go home page](https://golang.org/dl/).